Creating a virtualized table from files in Cloud Object Storage in Watson Query

 Before you begin

-To access data in cloud object storage, you must create a connection to the data source where the files are located, such as Amazon S3, Ceph, or IBM Cloud Object Storage.
+To access data in cloud object storage, you must create a connection to the data source where the files are located.
 For more information about object storage data sources, see Data sources in object storage in Watson Query.

 About this task

 Watch the following video for an overview of virtualized files in Cloud Object Storage in Watson Query.